IBBM/Cascaded-FCN/README.md

 # Cascaded-FCN #
-This repository contains the pre-trained models for a Cascaded-FCN that segments the liver and its lesions out of axial CT images.
+This repository contains the pre-trained models for a Cascaded-FCN that segments the liver and its lesions out of axial CT images and a python wrapper for dense 3D Conditional Random Fields 3D CRFs.

 This work was published in MICCAI 2016 paper ([arXiv link](https://arxiv.org/abs/1610.02177)) titled :